agooch/testsite/faqs.md

 <details>
   <summary><strong>What kind of data can I deposit?</strong></summary><br>

    UNC Dataverse accepts all types of data; however, it offers optimized preservation for certain file types such as Stata, R, SPSS, and some Excel file types.
-Dataverse processes these optimized preservation file types during ingest and creates a software agnostic tab-delimited version as well as an RData version of the file for long-term preservation.
-It also permits users the ability to explore the data within the UNC Dataverse interface.
+Dataverse processes these optimized preservation file types during ingest and creates a software agnostic tab-delimited version as well as an RData version of the file for long-term access and preservation.
+Optimized preservation also permits users the ability to explore these file types within the UNC Dataverse interface.
+  <p></p>
   All other file types are preserved at the bit-level only.
   <p></p>
    While UNC Dataverse can preserve all file types at the bit-level, it may not be the best data repository option for certain data types.
 If you are uncertain if UNC Dataverse is the best data repository for your research data, please contact <a href="mailto:odumarchive@unc.edu">odumarchive@unc.edu</a> to schedule a free consultation.